PurgeCSS removes unused CSS rules from your stylesheets to reduce their size and therefore speed up page-loads.

 Along with "always" and "never", you can set PurgeCSS to run only when your project's Build Environment is set to "Production" or "Development".
 You can change this environment in Project Settings > General.

 (Using the Build Environment options lets you rapidly toggle various tools on and off all at once simply by changing the environment.)

 Open Project Settings > PurgeCSS to adjust settings:

 This list MUST contain every type of file where you use CSS rules.
 PurgeCSS will look only in these files to decide if each rule is used or not.
 If you use a custom filetype and forget to add it to this list, PurgeCSS may remove rules you need in your final CSS!

 Follow the pattern to add your own entries.
-The !(node_modules) excludes all items in that folder.
-The /**/*.html means "look in every subfolder for any file with an 'html' extension and scan it".
+The **/*.html means "look in every subfolder for any file with an 'html' extension and scan it".